-- Stay calm and listen carefully; - Accept what is being said; - Allow the child/young person to talk freely do not interrupt or put words in the child/young person's mouth; - Only ask questions when necessary to clarify, do not investigate or ask leading questions; - Reassure the child, but don't make promises which it might not be possible to keep; - Do not promise confidentiality; - Emphasise that it was the right thing to tell someone; - Reassure them that what has happened is not their fault; - Do not criticise the perpetrator; - Explain what has to be done next and who has to be told; - Make a written record, which should be signed and include the time, date and your position in College; - Do not include your opinion without stating it is your opinion; - Pass the information to the DSL or alternate without delay - Consider seeking support for yourself and discuss this with the DSL as dealing with a disclosure can be distressing.
+- Only ask questions when necessary to clarify, do not investigate or ask leading questions; - Reassure the child, but don't make promises which it might not be possible to keep; - Do not promise confidentiality; - Emphasise that it was the right thing to tell someone; - Reassure them that what has happened is not their fault; - Do not criticise the perpetrator; - Explain what has to be done next and who has to be told; - Make a written record, which should be signed and include the time, date and your position in college; - Do not include your opinion without stating it is your opinion; - Pass the information to the Welfare Team, DSL or alternate without delay - Consider seeking support for yourself and discuss this with the Welfare Officer or DSL as dealing with a disclosure can be distressing.

-When the DSL receives such information, the DSL will record the time and date the record of concern was received.
-The DSL will assess the concern and, taking into account any other safeguarding information known about the child/young person, consider whether it suggests that the threshold of significant harm, or risk of significant harm, has been reached.
-If the DSL is unsure whether the threshold has been met, they will contact the MASH Professional
+When a record of a safeguarding concern is passed to the Welfare Team or DSL, the Welfare Officer or DSL will record the time and date the record of concern was received.
+This will be made on intuition.
+The Welfare Officer or DSL will assess the concern and, taking into account any other safeguarding information known about the child/young person, consider whether it suggests that the threshold of significant harm, or risk of significant harm, has been reached.
+If the Welfare Officer or DSL is unsure whether the threshold has been met, they will contact the MASH Professional Consultation Line for advice (0345 606 1499).
+Where appropriate, the Welfare Officer or DSL will complete and submit the SSP multi agency referral form (MARF) (available on the SSP website)7.